Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 1

 moles, already done for; the

-colour itself is very unkhaki
+colour itself is very un-Khaki

-like, but we must be
+like, but one must be

 covered somehow.
 Really my